 What happens after accepting an offer

 After you have accepted an offer, and the upgrade window has passed, your information will be released to the employer whose programme you have accepted.
-The release of employer information will take place in late January 2018.
+The release of employer information will take place in December 2018.

 IMPORTANT: Offers are subject to employer pre-employment checks such as occupational health, immigration requirements, satisfactory references.
 Pre-employment checks normally start between six and three months before the programme start date.

 Depending on the number of programmes left at the end of the offer process, a clearing process to match remaining candidates to available programmes may be undertaken.
 Where clearing takes place, applicants will have the option to re-preference all of the remaining programmes and offers will then be made in rank order.